Is the Philadelphia Pass 2019 worth it? Philadelphia Pass review

 Because you have to use your pass on consecutive calendar days once you activate it, you don't want to purchase a 3 day pass and visit an attraction on the first day and the last day only.
 You'll want to visit attractions each and every day.
 Also, if you buy a 1 day pass, you don't want to wait until the evening to use your pass.
 If you do that, you'll end up greatly limiting the time you have to visit attractions.
 This is because the pass is not a 24 hour pass once it's activated.
 It's a 1 day pass and follows the time format used to measure a day- midnight to midnight.
 Also, don't just visit cheap attractions.
 If you do that, then you won't get your money out of the pass.

-As long as you stay away from just visiting low priced attractions and sights, you'll find that the Philadelphia Pass is a great value and will truly save you a lot of money during your visit.
+It's pretty obvious that if you are planning on doing the (recommended) hop-on, hop-off bus tour of Philadelphia, it's very easy to get great value out of the Philadelphia Pass.
+As long as you stay away from just visiting low priced attractions and sights, you'll find that the Philadelphia Pass is a fantastic value and will truly save you a lot of money during your visit.
 Also, because when you buy a pass you're also buying a certain amount of days, once you visit your first attraction, you'll need to visit the other ones on consecutive calendar days.
 This means that if you buy a 3 day pass, once you visit your first attraction, you have that day plus the next two days to use your pass.
 Because there is no limit to the amount of attractions you can visit during that time period, you'll want to start your day early to get the most of your pass purchase.

 Where do you purchase your Philadelphia Pass